zqubit/334f21/MidtermProject1/README.md

 Notice that to create the Merkle root of **Transaction**, you need to implement trait **Hashable** for **Transaction**.
 The way to implement that trait is first serialize it into bytes, then call SHA256 to hash the bytes.

 You need to implement trait **Hashable** for **Block**.
 They way to hash a block is to hash **Header** rather than **Content**.
-So you can first implement **Hashable** for **Header**.
+So you can first implement **Hashable** for **Header** (Similarly, first serialize it into bytes, then call SHA256 to hash the bytes).
 When you hash a **Block**, you can directly call the hash function of **Header**.

 To test and debug, you need to finish the function *generate_random_block*.
 This function takes an argument named *parent*.
 The generated block should contain that *parent*.
 And the *nonce* should be a random integer.
-As for content, you can simply let it be empty.
-So merkle\_root should be the Merkle root of an empty input.
+As for content, you can simply create some arbitrary transaction(s), e.g. `let transactions: Vec<Transaction> = vec![Default::default()];`.
+Then, use the **MerkleTree** struct to calculate the Merkle root of these transactions.
 As for fields such as difficulty and timestamp, choose whatever you like.

 ### Blockchain

 You need to finish a struct named **Blockchain**, which contains the necessary information of a direct acyclic graph (DAG) and provides functions related to the longest chain rule.
 The following functions are required:
 1. new() - create a new blockchain that only contains the information of the genesis block.
-(Define genesis block by your self.)
+(Define genesis block by yourself.
+For this assignment, you can define it arbitrarily; the header and the content of the genesis block does not matter.)
 2. insert() - insert a block into the blockchain.
+(For this assignment, you can assume the block always has a valid parent.)
 3. tip() - return the last block's hash in the longest chain.
 4. all_blocks_in_longest_chain() - return all blocks' hashes, from the genesis to the tip.
 This function will not be tested in this part, and will be used in debugging in the future.